siberianfox/tinygwiki/TinyG-Homing-and-Limits-Troubleshooting.md

-The fact that you are here implies you are having problems eitehr getting homing to work, or with limit switches, or both.
+The fact that you are here implies you are having problems either getting homing to work, or with limit switches, or both.
 Please first read the [Tinyg Homing](https://github.com/synthetos/TinyG/wiki/TinyG-Homing) page and make sure you understand how homing and limits are supposed work and be configured.

 # Homing Problems
 ## Configuration